 This is how the IRS described the scenario.

 Example.
 You have family health insurance coverage in 2020.
 The annual deductible for the family plan is $3,500.
 This plan also has an individual deductible of $1,500 for each family member.
 The plan doesn’t qualify as an HDHP because the deductible for an individual family member is less than the minimum annual deductible ($2,800) for family coverage.Publication 969 – I updated their numbers to reflect 2020.

 Although they want some skin in the game, the IRS does limit our financial risk with these plans.
 They put in out-of-pocket maximums to limit our financial exposure to health care expenses.

-The plan’s max out-of-pocket must be less than $6,900 for single coverage and $13,800 for family coverage in 2020.
+The plan’s max out-of-pocket must be less than $6,900 for self-only coverage and $13,800 for family coverage in 2020.
 For 2021, these limits will increase to $7,000 and $14,000, respectively.
 Those are big numbers and something you definitely want to consider before signing up for one of these plans.
 On this end of things, the employer can go lower if they want to.

 Here is our max out-of-pocket.